Timing for Caterpillar Could not be Better!

 Aggressive Goals Met

-Caterpillar forecast nice, steady growth through 2015 based on a world economy that is growing modestly at best.
-With a $7.40 EPS in 2011 and $9.50 forecast for this year, it could see $15-$20 by 2015.
+Caterpillar has forecasted nice steady growth through 2015 based upon a world economy that is growing modestly at best.
+With a $7.40 EPS in 2011 and $9.50 forecasted for this year, it is seeing ($15-$20) by 2015.
 It set a goal in 2009 to do two things by 2012.
-The first was to lift sales to $60 billion, which it reached last year.
+The first was to lift sales to $60 billion by 2012 and it reached it last year.
 The second was to lift share profits to $10.00.
 Presently, analysts following the company believe that target is achievable by the end of the year.

-Caterpillar set and achieved all its goals for the company but has run into an economic wall it now has to contend with.
+Caterpillar set and achieved all its goals for the company but has run into the economic wall it now has to contend with.
 Growth estimates may be premature.
 We know that Chinese sales fell by $300 million because the economy in China (also the largest coal and metal user) expanded by 8.1% which was the slowest in the last three years.
 Capital spending by mining companies is anticipated to shrink by 3% through 2013 and this is a sign of equipment sales slowing down.
-The cycle is in a contraction mode thanks to well publicized things like the European debt crisis or economic instability, and major machine sales for growth or replacement is just not taking place.
+The cycle is in a contraction mode thanks to well publicized things like the European debt crisis, economic instability, and major machine sales for growth or replacement just is not taking place.

 Cyclical industries like these rise and fall.
 Copper futures are down 19% over the past year.
-Australian coal is down 31% year-over-year.
-With this type of news, it would seem that all would be bad for Caterpillar, but its diversity has helped the company keep itself balanced.
-While coal in the U.S. is down, construction will help fill the hole.
-When it had a major portion of its business in mining the company really struggled during these slowdowns.
-But construction equipment sales in both Europe and North America grew after a two and three year drop, respectively.
-It is this diversity that has helped the company maintain a sense of balance.
+Australian coal is down 31% year over year.
+With this type of news, it would seem that all would be bad for Caterpillar, but the diversity has helped the company keep itself balanced.
+While coal in the U.S. is down, construction will help balance that out.
+When it had a major portion of its business in mining the company really struggled in these slowdowns.
+But construction equipment sales in both Europe and North America grew after a two and three year drop—respectively.
+It is the diversity that has helped the company maintain a sense of balance.

 Industry diversity is an important strategy when a company is looking to keep sales up.
-If a business sells one or two products and that industry slows down, so do sales.
+If a business sells one or two products and that industry slows down, so does sales.
 But diversification keeps sales steady.
 One strategy some larger businesses use is diversification through acquisition.
-This is one of Caterpillar's tactics.
+This is one of the tactics of Caterpillar.
 Look at these four acquisitions: